ScottLogic/blog/_posts/2024-05-16-navigating-knowledge-graphs-creating-cypher-queries-with-llms.md

 The current user is {current_user}
 ~~~

-There are a few things in the prompt that help the LLM to make the right decisions.
+There are a few things in the prompt that help the LLM to make the right predictions when generating the next token.
 By telling it how it's an expert in Neo4j and Cypher it can take on this persona.
 You can then provide the format that you want it to return.
 I have asked for a JSON format as this is easy to interpret and provides a standard way of presenting the returned information.

 I found that the most important part is providing the schema, along with a bit of semantic help for the LLM to gain context around what Cypher query to create.